2025 Disney on the Yard Innovation Challenge Terms and Conditions

 B. Team Eligibility.

 i.
-Each Eligible Participant must participate in the Competition with one (1) or more other Eligible Participants (collectively, “Team”).
+Each Eligible Participant must participate in the Competition with one (1) or more other Eligible Participants on a Team.

 ii.
 Each Team must: